helen-mckay/photoalbum-v1/src/pages/info.md

 ---
 # About this Photo Album

 For my dear friend Naurin Nasim, I built a photo album website to serve as her digital scrapbook.
 She requested that the site be password-protected to grant access to only her trusted friends (reminiscent of old-school secret keeper journals) as well as comment sections so that visiting friends may write something on the posts.
-Her site can be found at: [https://naurzine.com](https://naurzine.com)

 The version you are currently viewing is for featuring on my portfolio.
 The rest of my portfolio can viewed at: [https://helenmckay.dev](https://helenmckay.dev).
 Comments are DISABLED.
 Attempted comment submissions do not write to the database.